jasonmacduffie/isles-of-maga/story.md

 **Special Abilities:** Corvidines have an uncanny knowledge of secrecy, and can find hidden doors on 1-2 on 1d6 rather than 1.
 They also have a 1 on 1d6 chance of discovering a secret door on a cursory look.
 Their natural talons give unarmed melee attacks 1d4 damage, which may be lethal.

-**Saving Throws:** Corvidines save at +3 against Magic Wands, Paralysis or Petrify, and Spells.
+**Saving Throws:** Corvidines save at +4 at Death Ray or Poison, at Magic Wands, Paralysis or Petrify, and Spells, and +3 at Dragon Breath.

 ### Vespertines